Facebook Messenger

 Utilize pre-made templates to save time.

-3. Test before activation.
+3. Test before activation

 Always test the workflow with test data before implementing it in practice.

-4. Give it a clear name.
+4. Give clear names.

 Give your automation a descriptive name to make it easier to manage.

-5. Check the email template.
+5. Check the email template

 Make sure you have already created your email template in Email Builder before using it in automation.